larsphilipp/AdvNum19_DataServer/README.md

 ## <div id="A2"> <a href="#A1">Linux Server  </a> </div>

 The server itself needs little setup work.
-Most importantly the root user creates individual users and add them to the group.
+Most importantly the root user creates individual users and adds them to the group.
 ```
 adduser abc
 groupadd AdvNum1